maelfabien/maelfabien.github.io/_posts/2019-2-11-face-detection.md

 - and magnitude of the gradient

 When we build the HOG, there are 3 subcases :
-- the angle is smaller than 160° and not halways between 2 classes.
+- the angle is smaller than 160° and not halfway between 2 classes.
 In such case, the angle will be added in the right category of the HOG
 - the angle is smaller than 160° and exactly between 2 classes.
-In such case, we consider an equal contribution to the 2 nearest classes and split the magnitue in 2
+In such case, we consider an equal contribution to the 2 nearest classes and split the magnitude in 2

 ![image](https://maelfabien.github.io/assets/images/hog_1.png)